hirenanandwani/FeatureRequestFlask/README.md

 # FeatureRequestFlask

 This is a Feature Request APP for a product in insurance industry.
 It is a web application to add and manage a new features requested by the client.
+We are ready to deploy

 Techstack for this application required for this application: